Debounce and throttle

 is invoked.

-If, however, debouncedFunc
+If, debouncedFunc

 is invoked again before the timer completes, the timer will restart.

-function debounce(callback, waitMS = 200) { let timeoutId; return function(...args) { const context = this clearTimeout(timeoutId); timeoutId = setTimeout(function(){ timeoutId = null callback.call(context, ...args) }, waitMS); }; }; function func(x) { console.log(x); } const debouncedFunc = debounce(func) // Will be called debouncedFunc(1); // Won't be called because of debouncing debouncedFunc(1); // Will be called because it is called after the debounce limit has expired from the initial call above setTimeout(() => debouncedFunc(1), 200);
+function debounce(callback, waitMS = 200) {let timeoutId;return function(...args) {const context = thisclearTimeout(timeoutId);timeoutId = setTimeout(() => {timeoutId = nullcallback.call(context, ...args)}, waitMS);};};function func(x) {console.log(x);}const debouncedFunc = debounce(func)// Will be calleddebouncedFunc(1);// Won't be called because of debouncingdebouncedFunc(1);// Will be called because it is called after the debounce limit has expired from the initial call abovesetTimeout(() => debouncedFunc(1), 200);

-There are 2 types of debounce implementations:
+There are two types of debounce implementations:

-- ▪ Trailing Edge: The above implementation.
+- ▪ Trailing edge: The above implementation.

 func

-is invoked AFTER the timer has completed. - ▪ Leading Edge:
+is invoked AFTER the timer has completed. - ▪ Leading edge:

 func